-Textbook: Numerical Analysis, 9th edition, Richard L. Burden and J. Douglas Faires, Brooks/Cole Publishing Company, Pacific Grove, California 2010, ISBN: 978-0538733519.

-Objectives: MATH 375 is intended to be an introduction to modern approximation techniques.
+- Textbook: Numerical Analysis, 9th edition, Richard L. Burden and J. Douglas Faires, Brooks/Cole Publishing Company, Pacific Grove, California 2010, ISBN: 978-0538733519. - Objectives: MATH 375 is intended to be an introduction to modern approximation techniques.
 Development of algorithms, their precise mathematical analysis, and an analysis of their errors will be emphasized.
+Students will apply and extend their knowledge of calculus and linear algebra, and use their skills of programming in Java or C++ to develop algorithms for useful numerical routines.
 As often as possible "real world" problems will be introduced and discussed.